Karin Schmidlin

 The best thing about teaching is not a thing.
 It's the students.

 I take great pleasure in reading and I wanted to inspire the same in my students.
-Reading, especially assigned by an instructor is not the first choice for many of my students, so I had to be a bit sneaky to make them read.
+Reading, especially when assigned by an instructor, is not the first choice for many of my students, so I had to be a bit sneaky to inspire them to read.
 Each student team picked a book to read over the semester on a topic that interested them then they had to conduct an interactive virtual book club for the class on Zoom.

 We worked on Oxford University's Map the System as the class project and the students used a topic from their chosen book for this competition.
 The books I picked for this course were: